amadeus4dev/developer-guides/guides/authorization.md

 ### With our SDKs

-Although it helps to understand how authorization works using `OAuth`, we highly recommend to use our [Amadeus for Developers SDKs](https://github.com/amadeus4dev).
-The `SDKs` wrap all the complexity and abstraction the implementation for you.
+Although it helps to understand how authorization works using `OAuth`, we highly recommend you use our [Amadeus for Developers SDKs](https://github.com/amadeus4dev).
+The `SDKs` abstract all the complexity of the implementation for you.

 This is how you can initialize the client and authenticate with the Node SDK: